ferdinankurnian/ferdinankurnian/README.md

 Boot up.
 Get some fresh.

 - 👋 Hi, I’m Ferdinan Kurnia Nugroho
-- 😄 My Pronouns: dia
+- 😄 My Pronouns: he/him

 - 👀 I’m interested in Web and App Development
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Vue.js and Electron

 - ⚡ Fun fact: I want to learn to be able to do anything

 - 📫 How to reach me:
   - Instagram: @ferdinankurnian
   - X: @iydheko
-  - Threads: @ferdinankurnian

 <!---